devopness/devopness/docs/applications/add-application.md

 1. Select a `Source Provider`
 1. Select a `Credential`
     > If no credential is listed or you want to use a different one, click `Create a new credential` and follow the guide {% mentionPost "/docs/credentials/add-credential" %}
-1. Once a `Source Provider Credential` is selected, choose a repository using the drop-down menu
-1. Select the `Application Type`
-1. Provide a name to the application and click `NEXT`
+1. Follow the prompts then click `CONFIRM`
-1. Follow the prompts to complete the configuration of the new `Application`
+1. In the `Application` details view, the recently created `Application` details can be seen
 1. Click `CONFIRM`